I tried out the new ability to manage .env files with 1Password Environments

 Xcode Cloud environment variables

-This configuration allows consistent and secure secret management both locally and in CI/CD.
+This configuration allows secrets to be managed consistently and securely both locally and in CI/CD.

 1. Launch the 1Password desktop app